etn406/api-allocine-helper/README.md

 English:
 --------

-API Allociné Helper is support for using the API of [AlloCiné](http://www.allocine.fr/), of [Beyazperde](http://www.beyazperde.com/), of [Screenrush](http://www.screenrush.co.uk/), of [Sensacine](http://www.sensacine.com/) and of [Filmstarts](http://www.filmstarts.de/).
+API Allociné Helper is a support for using the API of [AlloCiné](http://www.allocine.fr/), of [Beyazperde](http://www.beyazperde.com/), of [Screenrush](http://www.screenrush.co.uk/), of [Sensacine](http://www.sensacine.com/) and of [Filmstarts](http://www.filmstarts.de/).
-Find lots of information about movies, people, tv series, etc, with the class **AlloHelper**.
+Find a lot of information about movies, people, tv series, etc, with the class **AlloHelper**.
-It is possible to manipulate received data with the class **AlloData** (optional).
+It is possible to manipulate the received data with the class **AlloData** (optional).
-And in bonus you can modify simply posters and photos from the Allociné server just by changing the URL with the class **AlloImage**.
+And as a bonus, you can simply modify posters and photos from the Allociné server just by changing the URL with the class **AlloImage**.

 ### Installation